How to become a foster carer

 - Health and wellbeing questionnaire.
 This questionnaire will be completed with the help of the person making the assessment.
-A medical check from your general practitioner (GP) is required as part of this process.

 - Required interviews.
 These will be conducted by the person making the assessment.
 You, your children (depending on their age), any adult household members and significant others will be interviewed.

 - Getting ready to start training.
 This training will provide you with the skills and knowledge you need to commence your role as a foster carer.

 Please talk to Queensland Foster and Kinship Care about how to access these forms and who will assist you.

 If your application is approved by Child Safety you will: